amoh-godwin/Articulae/mds/educative/basics_ui/application_window.md

 }
 ```

-Most signal handlers are emitted after a property has been changed.
+Signal handlers are emitted after a property has been changed.